 - Have your own sleeping bag, towel, and toiletries.
 You may want to ask your hotel concierge how much laundry they charge before packing a bunch of clothes for the weekend.

-- Bring earplugs and eye masks if you’re worried about noise pollution or light while commuting or staying overnight.
+- Bring earplugs and eye masks if you’re worried about noise pollution or light while out-of-town commute or staying overnight.

 - To stay organized: